|

 "Ok," he said swinging his legs out of the bed.
 He stood up

 and tested his balance.
-He seemed to be able to stand at least.
-And his
+He was able to stand at least.
+His arms and legs

-arms and legs seemed to be moving in the way he wanted them to move.
-"So…
+were moving in the way he wanted them to move.
+“So… does anyone

 "We know that one hundred and fifty people died," she said.